joshuabenuck/learning-pico8/src/ag/step_06/inventory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZF8exnHMQRw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When the player holds down the X key we'll show how many keys the player has in their inventory.
+When the player holds down the `X` key we'll show how many keys the player has in their inventory.

-Create a new tab called inventory code and in in put a new function called `show_inventory`.
+Create a new tab called inventory code.
+It shoudl be tab `3`.
+Add a function called `show_inventory` to it.

 ```lua
 function show_inventory()